ricardodcpina/real-state-rental/README.md

 ## Getting Started

-You can either run the app from Docker Compose or run the development server directly if Node.js is installed.
+You can either run the app from Docker Compose or run the development server directly with Node.js.

-### Installation

-#### Via Docker Compose

-1 - First make sure Docker is installed in your machine: https://docs.docker.com/get-docker/
+Regardless of which, you'll need Docker installed in your machine: https://docs.docker.com/get-docker/

+And if you wish to run with Node.js locally, you'll need Node installed: https://nodejs.org/en/download/package-manager

+Note: for Windows OS, I recommend using WSL for docker commands.

+#### Running from container with Docker Compose

-2 - Fork and clone the application
+1 - Fork and clone the application

-3 - Run the following terminal command inside the root directory of the application after cloning it from GitHub.
+2 - Run the following terminal command inside the root directory of the application after cloning it from GitHub.

 ```bash
 docker compose up -d